 Why You Should Care About Condensation On Your RV Windows

-Not only is it already in the air, based on how humid it is, but it’s also created when you breathe, cook and shower in your trailer.
+Not only is it already in the air, based on how humid it is, but it’s also created when you breathe, cook and shower in your camper or van.

 Related Product: Use a Den-Dry RV Mattress Underlay (click to view on Amazon) to prevent mold from growing underneath your camper mattress.

 But why does condensation show up on your windows, metallic parts, and sometimes even make your floor feel wet?

 Because it sticks to cold surfaces.